 Each county agency shall screen for domestic violence.
 Screening is an ongoing process and shall be conducted at several different intervals including the following:

 At each appraisal and reappraisal conducted in accordance with section 5107.41 of the Revised Code, and rule 5101:1-3-12 of the Administrative Code.
-The county agency shall use the screening questions developed by ODJFS.
+The county agency shall use the screening questions developed by ODJFS that are in the statewide automated eligibility system.
 The county agency must maintain confidentiality.
 Except as provided in paragraph (G)(5) of this rule, the county agency shall maintain and protect the confidentiality of the information about an individual who has been subjected to domestic violence.

 (2) OWF time limits